 Cages Stacked on Top of Each Other

 To cram more chickens into small spaces, poultry farms use vertical battery cages.
-The wire bottoms don’t give layer hens a comfortable place to roost or stand.
-Furthermore, there’s no way for the animals to escape in the event of a fire or other disaster.
+The wire bottoms don’t give layer hens a comfortable place to roost or stand, and there’s no way for the animals to escape in the event of a fire or other disaster.

 Since battery cages have wire bottoms, feces fall from the top cages into the bottom cages.
-This is particularly harmful to the layer hens on the bottom of the stack, but feces and urine can also get caught in the feathers of the chickens directly below.
-Bacteria grows and causes disease.
+This is particularly harmful to the layer hens on the bottom of the stack, but feces and urine can also get caught in the feathers of the chickens directly below, creating an environment in which bacteria grow and cause disease.